egonelbre/guide/programming/issue-tracker/an_issue.md

 Here we add a stub implementation for the tracker and then write some tests for the tracker.

-Solidifying code -- means now that you have figured out the sketch, you can go and trace over it with nice clean looking lines, using the ruler and delete all the messy bits.
+Cleanup code -- means now that you have figured out the sketch, you can go and trace over it with nice clean looking lines, using the ruler and delete all the messy bits.